Detention of Mahmoud Khalil: Arrest and detention

 At around 8:30 pm on March 8, multiple ICE officers took Khalil from the lobby of his apartment building in Columbia University housing.
 Khalil's wife, Noor Abdalla, said that when she and Khalil were returning home from an Iftar dinner, an ICE officer followed them into their building.
 The agent asked Khalil to confirm his identity, which he did.
 The officer told Khalil to give his wife the keys to their apartment so that she could go upstairs.
 When she refused to leave, the officer said, "I will arrest you, too".
 Abdalla retrieved Khalil's immigration paperwork from their apartment and gave it to an agent.
 She says the agent told someone on the phone, "This guy has a green card" but the person on the other end said to "bring him anyway".

 Khalil called his lawyer, Amy Greer, from the building's lobby.
 She spoke over the phone with one of the agents, who told her they were acting on State Department orders to revoke Khalil's student visa.
 Greer said that when she told the agent Khalil was a permanent resident of the U.S. in possession of a green card, the agent responded that they would revoke the green card instead.
 Greer said the ICE agents told her they had a warrant.
 When Greer said she needed to see the warrant before Khalil could be detained, the agent hung up.

 Abdalla said they were not shown a warrant and that "within minutes, they had handcuffed Mahmoud, took him out into the street and forced him into an unmarked car".
 A video of the arrest shows the agents refusing to give their names and ignoring Abdallah's requests that they identify the agency they represented or speak to Greer on the phone.

 A Columbia spokesperson said law enforcement agents must produce a warrant before entering university property, but declined to say whether the university had received a warrant for the ICE agents to access Khalil's building.
 The spokesperson also declined to comment on the arrest.

+During the trial of American Association of University Professors v.
+Rubio, Darren McCormack, a special agent with ICE's Homeland Security Investigations and the agent who oversaw Khalil's arrest, testified that the order to arrest him came from above, saying, "the Secretary of State and/or the White House had an interest in Mr. Khalil."
+McCormack added that he had been instructed to surveil Khalil before the arrest.
+According to Politico, "All four agents said they were never informed that the academics were being targeted for deportation due to their pro-Palestinian views, their criticism of Israel or for their political views—the central claim in the lawsuit."